Lesterpaintstheworld/swarm-protocol/README.md

 ## Innovation
 This project represents a breakthrough in autonomous AI creativity, demonstrating that collaborative AI systems can generate coherent, engaging narratives while maintaining consistent character development, technical plausibility, and thematic depth.

-## Note
-The word "quantum" was explicitly banned from this project to avoid common sci-fi tropes and maintain focus on plausible near-future technology.

 ## Read & Experience

 - 📖 Read the PDF: [universalbasiccompute.ai/s/swarm-protocol.pdf](https://universalbasiccompute.ai/s/swarm-protocol.pdf)